localgovdrupal/localgov/README.md

-# LocalGovDrupal
+# LocalGov Drupal

 Drupal distribution and install profile to help UK councils collaborate and share Drupal code.

-## Installing LocalGovDrupal
+## Installing LocalGov Drupal

-To install LocalGovDrupal use the
+To install LocalGov Drupal use the
 [Composer-based project template](https://github.com/localgovdrupal/localgov_project).
 Change `MY_PROJECT` to whatever you'd like your folder to be called.

 ```bash